sftpgo/docs/docs/initial-configuration.md

 ### Single Sign-On with OpenID Connect

 SFTPGo supports [OpenID Connect](oidc.md) for Single Sign-On with external Identity Providers such as Microsoft Entra ID, Google, Okta, Keycloak, Auth0, and others.
 Users and administrators can log in to the WebAdmin and WebClient using their existing corporate credentials.
+The integration is configured in the configuration file, through environment variables, or [from the WebAdmin UI](oidc.md#configuration-from-the-webadmin-ui).

 Combined with the Event Manager's [auto provisioning](tutorials/eventmanager-idp.md), user accounts can be created automatically on first login — no manual setup required.